andresmontoyab/React/README.md

 ## Why

 1. Big Ecosystem: Have thousands of lib that use react features , let us do almost everything that we want.
-2. Stability and high Retrocompatibility: The way of handle with the version let that all the application continue working without a break point.
+2. Stability and high retrocompatibility: The way of handle with the version let that all the application continue working without a break point.
 3. Performance: Fast load charge(Renderizacion using the Virtual DOM).

 ### Virtual Dom